 The curriculum is taught by full time and adjunct faculty drawn from the thriving Baltimore-Washington D.C. environmental law community.
 The combination of scholarly and practical training is a hallmark of the Environmental Law Program and the Environmental Law LLM program.

 The University of Maryland's environmental law clinic provides students with an active docket of environmental litigation and policy matters to develop their advocacy skills.
 The American Bar Association recognized the Clinic’s outstanding work in 2012 by honoring them with its Distinguished Achievement Award in Environmental Law and Policy.
 Students also gain hands-on experience through the externship program.

-Dean Haddon, Joel Fedder and Prof. Percival at the Opening Dinner of the 10th Colloquium of the IUCN Academy of Environmental Law
+Former dean Phoebe Haddon, Joel Fedder and Prof. Percival at the Opening Dinner of the 10th Colloquium of the IUCN Academy of Environmental Law.

 Photo Credit: Larry Canner